jitinkrishnan/Transliteration-Hindi-Malayalam/data/README.md

 ## Datasets for the paper "Cross-Lingual Text Classificationnof Transliterated Hindi and Malayalam"

 Datasets (TweetIDs, labels) will be released shortly.
-Please contact us to request for these tweet datasets.

 ### Twitter Policy
 Tweets extraction procedure was per Twitter ToS and did not violate privacy policies of individual users.
 Also data shared includes only Tweet IDs in the public domain.